Twitter usage: Television

 However, it is unclear if integrating Twitter-based strategies into broadcasting impacts TV ratings.

 Pranks

 American Duke basketball player Jon Scheyer played a prank after his team won the 2010 NCAA basketball championship in April 2010.
 He tweeted his more than 6,700 Twitter followers to call him on a fake phone number, which belonged to his former high school teammate Zach Kelly.
 For example, Sports Illustrated was taken in by the ruse.
 After Kelly had received more than 2,000 text messages and several hundred calls, Scheyer tweeted his fans to stop texting and calling his friend.

 In 2010, a rumor spread via Twitter that teen celebrity Justin Bieber had died.
-Hashtag "#JustinBieber" remained a Trending Topic for many months until Twitter changed their formula to show newer topics more prominently; however this resulted in fans creating new hashtags to get around the solution.
+Hashtag "#JustinBieber" remained a Trending Topic for many months until Twitter changed their formula to show newer topics more prominently; however, this resulted in fans creating new hashtags to get around the solution.

-In art

-British artist James Robert Ford started a Twitter-specific art project in 2009 entitled A Tweet a Day.
-He tweets one word a day from Tove Jansson's The Moomin Who Believed in Disasters via Twitter user account @JamesRFord.
-The story recital is expected to finish in 2021.
-According to Ford, retelling of a child's short story through the microblogging service Twitter emphasises the distribution and delocation of experience.

 Oldest user

 At the age of 104, Ivy Bean of Bradford, England was the oldest user of the website.
 She quickly became more widely known, and several fan pages were made in her honour.
 At the time of her death, she had 4,962 friends on Facebook and more than 56,000 followers on Twitter.
 Her death was widely reported in the media and she received tributes from several notable media personalities.